Dog Owner Gets Kicked Out Of Play-Date Group For Suggesting That Rehoming A Dog Is Better Than Euthanizing It

 A nice long conversation could solve all the issues here.

 This is one of the craziest stories we've seen, because who decides to euthanize a dog because it's not perfectly trained?
-The fact that the other dog owners in this group just decided to trust the lady and just kick OP out of the group like this just adds more craziness to this story.
+The fact that the other dog owners in this group just decided to trust the lady and kick OP out of the group like this adds even more craziness to this story.

 Reddit sided with OP, but do you feel the same way about this?